python-attrs/attrs/docs/how-does-it-work.md

 By default, the standard library {func}`functools.cached_property` decorator does not work on slotted classes, because it requires a `__dict__` to store the cached value.
 This could be surprising when using *attrs*, as slotted classes are the default.
-Therefore, *attrs* converts `functools.cached_property` decorated methods when constructing slotted classes.
+Therefore, *attrs* converts `cached_property`-decorated methods when constructing slotted classes.

 Getting this working is achieved by: